red/docs/reactivity.md

 **Description**

-The `is` operator creates a reactive formula, whose result will be assigned to a word.
-The `<code>` block can contain reference to both wrapping object's fields (if used in a reactor's body block), and external reactors fields.
+`is` creates a reactive formula whose result will be assigned to a word.
+The `<code>` block can contain references to both the wrapping object's fields, if used in a reactor's body block, and to external reactor's fields.

 Note: This operator creates reactive formulas which closely mimic Excel's formula model.